sysbender/myNotes/MyNote-Kube.md

 # helm
 a Helm chart is a collection of files that describe the necessary **resources**, **dependencies**, and **configuration options** for an application.

+Helm charts package all the required Kubernetes resources, such as deployments, services, and configmaps, into a single package.

 charts
 * deployment
 * service